fingerprintjs/fingerprintjs/contributing.md

 The `include` parameter of `tsconfig.json` files may contain only the entry files and the `.d.ts` files.

+Some `interface`s are replaced with `type`s in the entropy sources to help to avoid ["cannot be named" errors](https://github.com/microsoft/TypeScript/issues/5711) in projects using FingerprintJS.

 ### How to test

 There are automatic tests.